-Year The Com Remuneration Paid General Manager Presiden to Directors, , and Vice All Companies in Financial Sta Remuneration Pai General Manag Preside atements d to Directors, er, and Vice Remuneration Policies, Standards, and Packages, Procedures for Determining Remuneration, and Linkage Thereof to Operating Performance and Total (In Thousands of New Taiwan Dollars) As a Percentage of Net Income (%) Total (In Thousands of New Taiwan Dollars) As a Percentage of Net Income (%) Future Risk Exposure 2020 27,832 -18.00% 33,141 -21.44% I. Remuneration to directors is adjusted in accordance with the Company's Articles of Association and the actual conditions below: 1.
+Year The Com Remuneration Paid General Manager Presiden All Companies in Financial Sta Remuneration Pai General Manag Preside atements d to Directors, er, and Vice Remuneration Policies, Standards, and Packages, Procedures for Determining Remuneration, and Linkage Thereof to Operating Performance and Total (In Thousands of New Taiwan Dollars) ds of Percentage (In Thousands Per van of Net of New Taiwan of As a Percentage of Net Income (%) Future Risk Exposure 2020 27,832 -18.00% 33,141 -21.44% I. Remuneration to directors is adjusted in accordance with the Company's Articles of Association and the actual conditions below: 1.
 The actual period of serving as a director and the degree of responsibilities attached.
 2. The attendance rate of each director and the degree of participation in the Company's internal operations.
 II.
 Managerial officers' renumeration include the following: 1.
 The monthly salary for each supervisor.
 2. Internal bonus distributed.
 2021 37,749 -12.08% 42,790 -13.69% 3.
 Employee compensation is adjusted according to the standards below: (1) With reference to the Company's operating conditions.
 (2) Work performance and contribution of supervisors at all levels (3) With reference to internal regulations.
 III.
 The performance appraisal and reasonableness of the remuneration to directors and managers are reviewed by the Remuneration Committee and the Board of Directors, and the remuneration system is reviewed at any time based on the actual operating conditions and relevant laws and regulations to meet the Company's sustainable development and to ensure balance of risk control.
 IV.
 Handled in accordance with the provisions of Articles of Incoproration.
 The Company recorded a net loss after tax for 2021; therefore, no directors' renumeration and employee compensation is planned to be distributed.